Ponchai Wilkerson: Criminal activities

-On 21 February 2000, Wilkerson and fellow death row inmate Howard Guidry took guard Jeanette Bledsoe hostage at the Terrell Unit (now Allan B. Polunsky Unit) outside Livingston, Texas after Wilkerson apparently opened his cell door's lock.
+On February 12, 2000, Wilkerson and fellow death row inmate Howard Guidry took 57-year-old guard Jeanette Bledsoe hostage at the Terrell Unit (now Allan B. Polunsky Unit) outside Livingston, Texas after Wilkerson apparently opened his cell door's lock.
 Members of the National Black United Front and the S.H.A.P.E.
 Centre demanded that Wilkerson release the hostage.
 Thirteen hours later, the guard was released unharmed.

 On the day of his execution, Wilkerson refused to leave his cell at the Terrell Unit prison near Livingston, Texas.
 Guards were forced to use Mace-like gas and carry him to and from the death van that took him to the Hunstville Unit.
-He did not request a last supper or give any instructions on the disposal of his body.
+He did not request a last meal or give any instructions on the disposal of his body.
 When asked by the warden if he had a last statement, he responded "This is not a capital punishment case!"

 After the drugs were administered, Wilkerson spit out an inch-and-a-half universal handcuff and leg restraint key.
 It was unknown how Wilkerson obtained the key.
 Wilkerson was pronounced dead at 6:24 p.m.